doableware/djongo/docs/docs/using-django-with-mongodb-array-field.md

 ### Creating Array fields

-A Model having an Array field can be created as follows:
+A Model with an Array field can be created as follows:

 ```python
 entry = Entry()